GiovanniSalvi/New_Library/README.md

 ## Code

-* Add_task, Register forms and JS form validation were taken  from [getbootstrap.com](https://getbootstrap.com/docs/5.0/forms/validation/)and then modified to fit with the web page need.
+* Add_task, Register forms and JS form validation were taken  from [getbootstrap.com](https://getbootstrap.com/docs/5.0/forms/validation/) and then modified to fit with the web page needs.